godotengine/godot-docs/tutorials/3d/using_transforms.rst

 You may be wondering how this might affect you, though.
 Let's go to a practical example, then.

-Imagine you are working on first person controls (FPS game).
+Imagine you are working on a first person controller (FPS game).
 Moving the mouse left and right (2D screen X axis) controls your view angle based on the ground, while moving it up and down makes the player head look actually up and down.

 In this case, to achieve the desired effect, rotation should be applied first in *Y* axis (Up in our case, as Godot uses Y-Up), and then in *X* axis.